 - Health Care Administration Capstone Course

 During their senior year, students complete a field-based internship under the supervision of a preceptor.
-As a result of extensive relationships between the Parkinson School of Health Sciences and Public Health and Chicago health care providers and organizations, students have the opportunity to complete their internship in key segments of the health care industry in the Chicagoland area.
+As a result of extensive relationships between the Parkinson School and Chicago area healthcare providers and organizations, students have the opportunity to complete their internship in key segments of the health care industry.
 The internship consists of a goal-based project of value to the organization, plus opportunities that include shadowing and networking.